-And one of the strangest things I’ve observed is when someone holds on with one hand – either the same hand or switching with the other every so often.
+And one of the strangest things I’ve observed is when someone holds on with one hand.

 The one-hand hold is the agnosticism of treadmill use.
 It’s like, gee, if you can walk with just one hand on the bar or rail, why not just let go and swing both arms instead of one arm?

 These are able-bodied women.
 The treadmill might be on the second floor, and these women are seen using the stairs without any difficulty.